damian-t-p/STATS32-2020/install-R.md

 If all of the commands produced the expected results, you are ready for the first lecture!

-If you were unable to get something working, please see me in office hours - **I will not answer questions about software installation during lectures!**
+If you were unable to get something working, please attend office hours - **I will not answer questions about software installation during lectures!**